franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Finish group logic:
+  - Creating groups.
+  - Leaving groups.
+  - Deleting groups (Only can be done by an admin)
 - Add status complex status creation (like Whatsapp).
   - Users could select the color of the background for statuses.